reincas/Lanthanide/README.md

 The first order perturbations are interactions inside the 4f configuration, while second order perturbations take interactions with all other configuration into account.
 They are treated by effective operators mathematically operating inside the 4f configuration.
+Radial integr

 For a given set of radial integral values, the total perturbation Hamiltonian can be diagonalised to intermediate coupling